 John O'Mahony was one of three Irish soldiers abducted while serving with the UN Interim Force in Lebanon (Unifil) in April 1980.
 Two other soldiers, Privates Derek Smallhorne and Thomas Barrett were tortured and executed, allegedly by Mahmoud Bazzi of the South Lebanese Army (SLA).

 The 46th Battalion served as peace keepers in Lebanon from November 1979 to April 1980.

-An RTÉ News report from 23 April 1980 by Tom McCaughren.
+An RTÉ News report broadcast on 23 April 1980.
+The reporter is Tom McCaughren.

 Irish United Nations Camp, Tibnin, Lebanon (1980)